 I voted ‘No’.
 Why do I still have to pay?

 Setting up the BID for Colne town centre was a democratic process managed by a postal Ballot following 12 months of consultation.
 Its the same for all 300+ BIDS around the country.
-The number of votes cast in favour of Colne BID was 74% of voters , and £910,000, or 62% of the rateable value of votes cast.
+The number of votes cast in favour of Colne BID in 2018 was 74% of voters , and £910,000, or 62% of the rateable value of votes cast.
 So Colne BID was set up based on the majority of the town’s businesses voting for it.
 All through the consultation process, we let people know that if there was a majority yes vote, then even if they didn’t vote or voted no, all businesses in the BID zone would contribute so that we can deliver the proposals and plans in our Business Plan for all businesses.
 There is no ‘opt out’.

 Isn’t this just going to benefit shop owners/big businesses?
 Why is this relevant to me?